jaw187/scrubr/README.md

 Scrubr contains a set of utilities to parse a payload against a definition.
 It can be used on it's own or it can be used as middleware for Connect.

+When used as Middleware for Connect or Express, Scrubr can be run against all data in req.body.
+Define data once and then write logic in templates which display form data.
+See Middleware Example below.

 Install
 -------
 ```